 What’s on the Menu: Tips For Weighing Out Menu Options

-If you’re not much of a planner, that’s fine, this really isn’t too difficult.
-Actually, if you’re used to deciding what meals you’ll prepare just one day in advance or less, meal planning will be an absolute breeze for you because you won’t be rushed to come up with something so quickly.
-But, if you’re having trouble or can’t seem to come up with enough ideas for your meals, check out the below tips.
+If you’re not much of a planner, that’s fine, and this really isn’t too difficult.
+Actually, if you’re used to deciding what meals you’ll prepare just one day in advance or less, meal planning will be an absolute breeze since you’re already accustomed to quickly deciding meal choices.
+You’ll just need to map out your meal choices over the coming days or weeks all at once.

 Meal Planning Tips:

 - Take advantage of sales.
 Purchase what is on sale at the grocery store or supermarket.
 This can help trim excess expenses.
-Since you’re planning your meals, you can also strategize when you’ll buy specific ingredients in accordance with regular and periodic supermarket sales.
+Since you’re planning your meals, you can also strategize when you buy specific ingredients following regular and periodic supermarket sales.

 - Check out your pantry.
 What you have in the pantry can give you many great starter ideas for your meal planning calendar.
 You’re probably already doing this if you haven’t been planning your meals, so this isn’t at all difficult.
-Go ahead and get 5-10 meals in your list just by looking at what you’ve already got in the kitchen.
-Even if you only have beans, there are many tasty meals you can make with beans!
+Go ahead and get 5-10 meals on your list just by looking at what you’ve already got in the kitchen (beans, rice, pasta, tomato sauce, etc.)

 It may take some time and practice to get used to meal planning.
-However, this habit will become habitual over time until it becomes second-nature.
-Also, you’ll be able to build up a massive repertoire of planned meals and recipes that can be reused over and over again.
-Think about it, once you’ve got 25-52 weeks worth of meals planned, you can just move around your meals year after year.
+However, this habit will become habitual over time until it becomes second nature.
+You’ll be able to build up a massive repertoire of planned meals and recipes that can be reused over and over again.

 The Benefits of Planned Meals and Meal Planning

-- Always having the groceries that you require.
+- Always have the groceries that you require.
 This reduces the need to keep rushing to the grocery store to buy what you do not have at the worst possible times.